Solar power tower: Environmental concerns

-There is evidence that such large area solar concentrating installations can burn birds that fly over them.
+There was evidence that such large area solar concentrating installations can burn birds that fly over them.
 Near the center of the array, temperatures can reach 550 °C which, with the solar flux itself, is enough to incinerate birds.
 More distant birds' feathers can be scorched, leading to the eventual death of the bird.
 Ivanpah reported one bird scorching in every two minutes.
 Workers at the Ivanpah solar power plant call these birds "streamers", as they ignite in midair and plummet to the ground trailing smoke.
 During testing of the initial standby position for the heliostats, 115 birds were killed as they entered the concentrated solar flux.
 During the first 6 months of operations, a total of 321 birds were killed.
 After altering the standby procedure to focus no more than four heliostats on any one point, there have been no further bird fatalities.

 The Ivanpah Solar Power Facility is classified as a greenhouse gas emitter by the State of California because it has to burn fossil fuel for several hours each morning so that it can quickly reach its operating temperature.

 Commercial applications

 Several companies have been involved in planning, designing, and building utility size power plants.
 There are numerous examples of case studies of applying innovative solutions to solar power.
-Beam-down (a variation of central receiver plants with Cassegrainian optics) tower application is also feasible with heliostats to heat the working fluid.
+In a beam-down tower design, sunlight is reflected by heliostats towards an upper focal point at the top of the tower, then is reflected downwards to a receiver close to the ground.
+The first commercial beam-down tower was the Yumen Xinneng 50 MW tower.